-It was once predicted that the fund that holds the Social Security benefits for workers with disabilities would be depleted by 2024.
+It was once predicted that the fund that holds Social Security benefits for workers with disabilities would be depleted by 2024.
 However, experts now project that the Social Security trust fund will run out of money by 2017, with retirement benefits soon to follow in 2036.
 When that happens, the government will no longer be able to pay full benefits to seniors.

-So how are today’s workers supposed plan for retirement knowing they won’t be able to rely on SSI?
+So how are today’s workers supposed to plan for retirement knowing they won’t be able to rely on SSI?

 How Could Social Security Run Out of Money?

-You must be wondering how it’s possible for a fund that every American worker pays into could run out of money before those same workers even reach retirement.
+You must be wondering how it’s possible for a fund that every American worker pays into to run out of money before those same workers even reach retirement.
 There are actually several major causes of this problem.

 Increased Life Expectancy